Army Reserve Ordnance Company Conducts a Controlled Burn alongside Polish Allies in Poland

 |0

-This work, Army Reserve Ordnance Company Conducts a Controlled Burn alongside Polish Allies in Poland [Image 5 of 5], by SPC Elsi Delgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Ordnance Company Conducts a Controlled Burn alongside Polish Allies in Poland, by SGT Demetrysean Lewis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT